Cookies on this website

 Cognitive function

-Effects of aspirin on dementia and cognitive impairment in the ASCEND trial presented at the American Heart Association (AHA) Scientific Sessions, 15 November 2021.
+Effects of aspirin on dementia and cognitive impairment in the ASCEND trial [PDF] presented at the American Heart Association (AHA) Scientific Sessions, 15 November 2021.

 Our team